-Attention: To avoid damaging the LC-LC cable or SFP module, make sure that you press and hold the lever to release the latches before you remove the cable from the SFP module.
-Ensure that the levers are in the released position when removing the cable.
-When removing the cable from the SFP module, make sure that you do not grasp the SFP module plastic tab.
+Attention: To avoid damaging the LC-LC cable or SFP module, make sure that you observe the following precautions:

-1. On the end of the LC-LC cable that connects into the SFP module or host bus adapter, press down and hold the lever to release the latches, as shown in Figure 30 on page 38.
+- · Press and hold the lever to release the latches before you remove the cable from the SFP module. - Ensure that the levers are in the released position when you remove the cable. - Do not grasp the SFP module plastic tab when you remove the cable. - 1.
+On the end of the LC-LC cable that connects into the SFP module or host bus adapter, press down and hold the lever to release the latches, as shown in Figure 30.